muratisik-lab/Onstep-calibration-stepper/README.md

 # Onstep-calibration-stepper
-OnStep is my computer controlled stepper motor goto system for Equatorial and Alt/Az mounts.
+OnStep is a computer controlled stepper motor goto system for Equatorial and Alt/Az mounts.
 The easy to work with Arduino based code runs on several popular microcontrollers enabling telescope control from a wide range of popular astronomy software.
 More information on Onstep is available on https://onstep.groups.io/g/main/wiki.

 This is a simple Arduino sketch that can be used to perform exact number of microsteps on an Onstep hardware.
-This tool is is completely independent from Onstep code.
+This tool is completely independent from Onstep code.
 It is intended to be programmed on your Arduino-based telescope control hardware to measure key parameters on the mechanics of your telescope.

 Instructions: